widderslainte/guisarmes/05_character_elements/README.md

  ## Features & Other Details

  ### Defenses

- **Armor Class** = 10 + Dexterity Modifier + Armor Bonuses (or other protective gear).
+ * **Armor Class**: Total of 10 + Dexterity Modifier + Armor Bonuses (or other protective gear).
 In Advanced Guisarmes and Golems, Dexterity does not modify Armor Class.

- **Saving Throws**
+ * **Saving Throws**: _"The term saving throw is common enough, coming to us from miniature wargames and D&D. It represents the chance for the figure concerned to avoid (or at least partially avoid) the cruel results of fate."_
+   * Poison, Disease & Death Magic
+   * Petrification or Polymorph
+   * Magical Device
+   * Breath Weapon
+   * Magic (All other forms)

  ### Alignment

- Chaotic
+ * Chaotic
- Lawful
+ * Lawful
- Neutral
+ * Neutral
- Unaligned
+ * Unaligned

  ### Skills

- Healing
+ * Chirurgery
- Camp Skills
+ * Camp Skills
- Read Magic/Language
+ * Read Magic/Language